thelkarsumit/devops-revision-repo/README.md

 # Project Folder Structure

-Welcome to the DevOps Interview & Revision Repository! 🚀 This repo is structured to help you revise key DevOps concepts efficiently over two weeks, covering hands-on practice, interview questions, and theoretical content.
+Welcome to the DevOps Interview & Revision Repository! 🚀 This repo is structured to help you revise key DevOps concepts efficiently, covering hands-on practice, interview questions, and theoretical content.

 ```text
 ├── .github/